Create an Event Monitoring Analytics App

 Select View Event Log Data in Analytics Apps.

 The org already has some active users.
 Yes—one is you!
-Another is Laura Garza, your CIO.
+Another is Julie Chavez, your CIO.
 The account you’re using right now, set up specifically for this module, has complete admin privileges for that org.
 Your life would be so simple if that was the only account you needed.
 But in real life, you support the needs of many users, with various roles, each requiring various levels of access.
-Trailhead imitates life: Laura Garza not only wants you to report on trends and issues in reports, but she wants access to the Event Monitoring Analytics app as well to see the dashboards herself.
+Trailhead imitates life: Julie Chavez not only wants you to report on trends and issues in reports, but she wants access to the Event Monitoring Analytics app as well to see the dashboards herself.

 - Give her permission to use Event Monitoring Analytics.